pallets/click/docs/utils.md

 ```

 Note that this reads raw input, which means that things like arrow keys will show up in the platform's native escape
 format.
-The only characters translated are `^C` and `^D` which are converted into keyboard interrupts and end of file
+The only characters translated are the ones produced by {kbd}`Ctrl+C` and {kbd}`Ctrl+D`, or {kbd}`Ctrl+Z` on
-exceptions respectively.
-This is done because otherwise, it's too easy to forget about that and to create scripts that
+Windows, which are converted into keyboard interrupts and end of file exceptions respectively.
+This is done because
-cannot be properly exited.
+otherwise, it's too easy to forget about that and to create scripts that cannot be properly exited.

 ## Waiting for Key Press